Kroll & Co. Entertainment Acquires Jonathan Lethem’s ‘The Feral Detective’

 Lethem is the New York Times bestselling author of nine novels, including Dissident Gardens and The Fortress of Solitude.
 He is an NBCC Award winner, a recipient of a MacArthur genius grant, and is a frequent contributor to The New Yorker.

 Through her exclusive deal at Warner Bros.
 Pictures, Kroll & Co. recently announced its first acquisition of Peter Kornbluh’s gripping Politico article “My Dearest Fidel: A Journalist’s Secret Liaison with Fidel Castro,” which Kroll will develop and produce alongside Gal Gadot and Jaron Varsano.
-It was announced at the beginning of the year that Kroll, the former global distribution and marketing chief of Warner Bros, would segue to an exclusive producing deal on the lost.
+It was announced at the beginning of the year that Kroll, the former global distribution and marketing chief of Warner Bros, would segue to an exclusive producing deal on the lot.
 Her Kroll & Co. is serving as EP on the October 5 Bradley Cooper-Lady Gaga film A Star Is Born, the Ridley Scott produced Nemesis, the YA drama The Selection with producers Denise Di Novi and Pouya Shahbazian; an untitled comedy starring Sandra Bullock, who will also produce with Michael Bostick; the upcoming 2020 release The Six Billion Dollar Man, as well as the feature adaptation of Donna Tartt’s novel The Goldfinch which opens on Oct.
 11, 2019.